AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-19-angular15-component-typescript.markdown

 **Remember your training, Luke.**

-So with one hand behind your back, blindfolded, while tapdancing with one foot you could write the following JavaScript to create the component:
+So with one hand behind your back, blindfolded, while tapdancing with one foot you could write the following javaScript to create the component:

 {% highlight javascript %}